enyojs/ares-project/README.md

 ## Run Test Suite

-So far, only hermes local filesystem access comes with a (small) test suite.
+So far, only hermes local filesystem access comes with a (small) test suite, that relies on [Mocha](http://visionmedia.github.com/mocha/) and [Should.js](https://github.com/visionmedia/should.js).
 Run it using:

-	$ node hermes/node_modules/jasmine-node/lib/jasmine-node/cli.js hermes
+	$ hermes/node_modules/mocha/bin/mocha hermes/fsLocal.spec.js

 ## References